Nadezhda von Meck: Symbolic—and strained—union

-At first both Meck and Tchaikovsky rejoiced in this event, seeing in it a symbolic consummation of their own relationship, but later events would make them question their intentions.
+At first both von Meck and Tchaikovsky rejoiced in this event, seeing in it a symbolic consummation of their own relationship, but later events would make them question their intentions.
 Anna, extremely strong-willed herself, dominated her husband.
 She also opposed her mother-in-law regarding family matters—most tellingly in a feud between her eldest son and business partner, Vladimir, and the rest of the family.
-Rather than bringing Nadezhda von Meck and Tchaikovsky closer together, Anna and Nikolai's union may have helped drive a wedge between them.
-Tchaikovsky virtually disowned his niece in an effort to avert a falling-out, while Meck hid from him her true feelings about what was taking place.
+Rather than bringing von Meck and Tchaikovsky closer together, Anna and Nikolai's union may have helped drive a wedge between them.
+Tchaikovsky virtually disowned his niece in an effort to avert a falling-out, while von Meck hid from him her true feelings about what was taking place.

 The break

 In October 1890, von Meck sent Tchaikovsky a year's allowance in advance, along with a letter ending her patronage.
 She claimed bankruptcy.
 Most surprising about the break was its extreme suddenness.
 Barely a week beforehand, she had sent him a typically intimate, loving and confessional letter.
 The letter dealt in large part with how her children were squandering their future inheritance.

-This was a persistent irritation for Meck and not necessarily a reason for her ending patronage of Tchaikovsky.
+This was a persistent irritation for von Meck and not necessarily a reason for her ending patronage of Tchaikovsky.
 Nevertheless, one logical explanation of giving him a year's allowance at once would be that she feared not having the funds to send later, in their usual arrangement of monthly installments.
 Others discount this idea.
-Most tellingly, Meck asked Tchaikovsky, in her final letter, not to forget her.
+Most tellingly, von Meck asked Tchaikovsky, in her final letter, not to forget her.

-Two facts contributed to Nadezhda von Meck's decision to make the break:
+Two facts contributed to von Meck's decision to make the break: